 Reviews [click links to read more]:

 “The Pagan cult and their dodgy members promised to be threatening but the build-up virtually amounted to nothing with much of the scare coming from an unseen demon.
 The ending of Sacrilege also felt abrupt and came to a conclusion that almost makes you feel cheated.
 The CGI is surprisingly good and Creed’s strong direction a great credit.”
 London Metro

 “The woods are threatening both at night and by day, looking quite primeval and exuding a sense of threat.
 But most frightening of all perhaps are the villagers and farmers gathered together wearing animal masks, accompanied by their Wicker Goddess.
 From the lack of ooo-arrs you know they’re not there to drink cider.”
 Pairic

 “It has a story which doesn’t have much meat to it and an abrupt ending which makes you feel like you just wasted your time.
 However, there are some aspects to like.
 The score was great and the directing was surprisingly good.
 The horror aspect is there but sometimes it barely reaches the quality of amateurish.”
 I Am Keysersoze

-Sacrilege premiered in Leicester Square, London, on 5th March and was released in selected Cineworld cinemas across the UK on 6th March 2020.
+Sacrilege premiered in Leicester Square, London, on 5th March – we attended – and was released in selected Cineworld cinemas across the UK on 6th March 2020.

 Cast and characters:

-Not to be confused with the 2017 film of the same name directed by Paul Catalanotto.
+Not to be confused with 2017 film Sacrilege directed by Paul Catalanotto.